matthieugomez/LeastSquaresOptim.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/matthieugomez/LeastSquaresOptim.jl/badge.svg?branch=master&service=github)](https://coveralls.io/github/matthieugomez/LeastSquaresOptim.jl?branch=master)
 ## Motivation

 This package solves non linear least squares optimization problems.
-It handles problems with dense Jacobian (type `StridedVecOrMat`), sparse Jacobian (of type `SparseMatrixCSC`), and problems where the Jacobian is represented by a few operators (`A_mul_B` and `Ac_mul_B`).
+It handles problems with dense Jacobian (type `StridedVecOrMat`), sparse Jacobian (of type `SparseMatrixCSC`), or problems where the Jacobian is just represented by a operators (`A_mul_B` and `Ac_mul_B`).
 Almost all operations are done in place, making the package particularly adapted to high dimensional problems.

 1. There are two least square optimization methods